freetonik/Quantum-Computing-For-Software-Engineers/book.md

 - normalized histogram showing observed probabilities, e.g. `{[0,0]: 0.4883, [1,1]: 0.4912, [1,0]: 0.0099, [0,1]: 0.0106}`
 - some other application- or algorithm-specific format.
 This may include "rawer" data read from the qubits without post-processing, but we're not gonna discuss those now.

+### GHZ (Greenberger–Horne–Zeilinger) state

+A GHZ (Greenberger-Horne-Zeilinger) state circuit is a quantum circuit used to entangle multiple qubits, typically consisting of a Hadamard gate on the first qubit followed by a series of CNOT gates.
+GHZ is a common benchmark for quantum computers.
+The more qubits you can demonstrate to entangle this way, the better your QPU is.
+This kind of circuit is also an important part of some quantum algorithms.

-Let's construct a slightly more complex circuit and use it as the example in our journey down the ladder of abstraction.
+Let's construct a simple circuit of that kind and use it as an example in our journey down the ladder of abstraction.

 ```
 circuit.h(0)